Pony car: 1967–1970 Segment expands

 The Mustang was redesigned for the 1967 model year and became the basis for the upscale Mercury Cougar on a longer wheelbase.

-American Motors introduced its first pony car in 1967 with the AMC Javelin.
-It was described as a "roomy, comfortable, peppy and handsome example of a so-called pony car, the type of automobile that's showing up more and more on US highways."
+American Motors introduced its first pony car in 1967 with the 1968 model year Javelin.
+The car was described as a "roomy, comfortable, peppy and handsome example of a so-called pony car, the type of automobile that's showing up more and more on US highways."

-In 1969, the Dodge Challenger joined the already crowded pony car segment.
+In 1969 the 1970 model year Dodge Challenger joined the already crowded pony car segment.
 The Challenger was essentially an enlarged Barracuda.

 The pony car market segment was maturing and all four domestic automakers were building versions of the long hood/short deck template that Ford had developed.
 The term pony car applied to all versions of these nameplates, from base models to the high-performance muscle car models, developed in league with factory supported racing to gain a marketing edge.
-The competition between the manufacturers was so fierce that the introduction and rollout of the Trans-Am Series from 1966 to 1972 is described as a battle in "The Pony Car Wars".
+The competition between the manufacturers was so fierce that the introduction and rollout of Trans-Am Series racing from 1966 to 1972 is described as a battle in "The Pony Car Wars".

 While sales were strong throughout the end of the 1960s, pony cars' greater value was in generating brand loyalty, particularly among the crucial youth market.
 In 1970 Car and Driver reported that while very few pony car drivers bought a second, around 50% purchased another model from the same manufacturer.
 Even so, by as early as 1969 sales were beginning to slide, dropping to 9% of the total market from a peak of 13% in 1967.

-Directly inspired by the Ford Mustang, Ford of Europe began production of the Ford Capri in 1968, (using the Cortina MkII platform and driveline and a few components from the Escort) while GM of Europe introduced the Opel Manta and Vauxhall Firenza.
+Directly inspired by the Ford Mustang, Ford of Europe began production of the Ford Capri in 1968 (using the Cortina MkII platform and driveline and a few components from the Escort), while GM Europe introduced the Opel Manta and Vauxhall Firenza.
 In April 1970, the Capri began to be imported from Europe and was sold in Lincoln-Mercury dealerships.

-The success of the Mustang also inspired the creation of the Toyota Celica compact coupe, which was released in 1970, while Toyota had earlier introduced the 1967 Toyota 1600GT 2-door hardtop and installed a DOHC I4 cylinder engine with dual carburetors and a 5-speed manual transmission.
+The success of the Mustang also inspired the creation of the Toyota Celica compact coupe, which was released in 1970.
+Toyota had earlier introduced the 1967 Toyota 1600GT 2-door hardtop and installed a DOHC I4 cylinder engine with dual carburetors and a 5-speed manual transmission.
 Like the Mustang, the Celica was built using the platform of an economy car; although the Celica was 23 in shorter than the Mustang and did not offer a V8 engine.
 Several Japanese automakers sold compact coupes in the United States as smaller competitors to pony cars.
 However, no Japanese manufacturer produced a pony car.

 1971–1975: Larger cars, declining sales

 As with many automobile redesigns, each subsequent generation of the pony cars grew larger, heavier, costlier, and more comfort-oriented.
-This trend towards larger and more comfort-oriented pony cars was also influenced by many buyers in the late 1960s and early 1970s purchasing optional equipment and models with higher prices.
+This trend was also influenced by many late 1960s and early 1970s pony car buyers purchasing optional equipment and models with higher prices.
 Examples of the increasing size and weight of pony cars are: